 Figures show that the average woman can consume up to three kilos (seven pounds) of lipstick in a lifetime.
 So to have lipsticks with ingredients that are not only safe to consume but are actually good for you, is amazing.

 Katrina says the beauty writers were inspired by the ingredients which include avocado oil, one of the world’s most popular superfoods, which is packed with essential fats, vitamins and minerals to help increase collagen production and hydrate and moisturise lips, giving that beautiful ‘dewy fresh’ look.

 “Our Moisture-Boost range also includes calendula oil, derived from the marigold flower, which is well-known for its healing and anti-inflammatory properties, as well as Evening Primrose Oil, the king of healthy fats and a popular ingredient in natural dietary supplements,” says Katrina

 Moroccan Argan oil, which regulates oil production, also helps to deliver a soft, moist finish.

-Em, who admits her favourite of the new range is Queenstown Hot Chocolate, says she’s a fan not only of the moisturising and health aspects of the lipsticks, but also the vibrant shades, which take their inspiration from New Zealand’s natural scenery and premium produce.
+Em, who admits her favourite of the new range is Queenstown Hot Chocolate, is a fan not only of the moisturising and health aspects of the lipsticks, but also the vibrant shades, which take their inspiration from New Zealand’s natural scenery and premium produce.